jdolinar/IronOS/README.md

 [![Contributors](https://img.shields.io/github/contributors-anon/ralim/ironos?color=blue&style=flat)](https://github.com/Ralim/IronOS/graphs/contributors)
 [![Latest Release](https://img.shields.io/github/v/release/ralim/IronOS)](https://github.com/Ralim/IronOS/releases/latest)

+# Spirit Level mod for IronOS

+I'll be brief.
+This mod adds settings and display for Pinecil to show a basic spirit level when using heat inserts.
+It worked on ny Pinecil v2.

+Since all my equipment burned down (unrelated to the mod!) recently I'm archiving this repo.
+Good luck if it finds you well.

 # IronOS - Open Source Flexible Firmware for Soldering Hardware

 _This repository was formerly known as TS100, it's the same great code.
 Just with more supported devices._